-(d) From the 2016 land tax year, Victoria will levy a 0.5% absentee owner surcharge on land owners who do not ordinarily reside in Australia.
+(b) From the 2016 land tax year, Victoria will levy a 0.5% absentee owner surcharge on land owners who do not ordinarily reside in Australia.

-(e) From 1 July 2015 the fixed fee payable was indexed by 5% to \$945, payable for all land tax payers.
+(c) From 1 July 2016, the fixed fee payable was indexed to \$1,090, payable for all land tax payers.
 Land tax liability is assessed quarterly for all properties.
 The ACT does not levy land tax on commercial properties.